WOLFSBURG AWARD for urban vision

 Parallel to the construction of today's Volkswagen plant, Wolfsburg was founded in 1938 with the aim of creating a model National Socialist city between Heimatstil and garden city.
 However, the city's main period of development fell in the decades of post-war modernism.
 The city's growth paralleled the German economic miracle and the rise of the Volkswagen plant from an automobile production facility to a global corporation with currently around 675,000 employees at 115 production sites worldwide.

 As a newly planned and built city, Wolfsburg reflects the urban planning models of the 20th century almost unaltered in large areas.
-These include the models of the garden city in the 1930s, the model of the structured and broken-up urban landscape in the post-war era and finally the ideals of the "Athens Charter", which determined the development of the first satellite towns from 1960 onwards.
+In the 1930s, these included the models of the garden city, in the post-war era the model of the structured and loosened urban landscape and finally the ideals of the "Athens Charter", which determined the development of the first satellite towns from 1960 onwards.
 The idea of the car-friendly city was also realized here in its purest form.

 It is not only since the climate crisis and the issue of resources that the principles of the modern city and further construction have been increasingly called into question.
 Wolfsburg is facing new challenges, such as the question of new mobility or the future interplay between the factory and the city.
 Around fifty years after the high point of post-war modernism, the question of adapting to the requirements of a modern society arises for many solitary buildings and residential districts.
 Open spaces are taking on new important functions in view of climate change.
 The WOLFSBURG AWARD aims to contribute to further strengthening Wolfsburg's architectural dynamics as a model city.
 How can the city continue to develop without losing sight of its recent history?
 What opportunities lie in the special historical and urban development?